 9. Ultimaker S5

 - Company based: Holland

 - Price: $5,995 — Available on Dynamism Store here / Available on Matterhackers here / 3DPrima Europe here

 - Build volume: 330 x 240 x 300 mm

-Ultimaker are rated highly, and for very good reason – the company can’t seem to put a foot wrong.
-Following the Ultimaker 3 — a fantastic 3D printer which is still on our best 3D printer, best FDM 3D printer, and now our dual extruder printer review — the Ultimaker S5 is new, slightly more expensive dual extruder 3D printer to compete with the Makerbot Method.
+Ultimaker are rated highly, and for very good reason — the company can’t seem to put a foot wrong.
+Following the Ultimaker 3, the Ultimaker S5 is the upgraded, improved, and slightly more expensive dual extruder 3D printer to compete with the Makerbot Method.

-Boasting a large 330 x 250 x 300 mm build volume and built to allow for scalable production, the Ultimaker S5 already has satisfied customers in Volkswagen, Decathlon, and many more.
+A large format 3D printer boasting a large 330 x 250 x 300 mm build volume, and built for more scalable production, the Ultimaker S5 already has satisfied customers in Volkswagen, Decathlon, and many more.
 It features a very advanced print bed leveling system, better touch screen, and can be connected to your phone via the Ultimaker app that alerts you when your print as finished.
 The Ultimaker S5 is an undeniably great dual extruder 3D printer.

 - Company based: Poland